Equine Care at Westover Vets

 - Referrals and Second Opinions

-We run 9 area visits each week where we offer a discounted visit charge to clients who have pre-booked for routine work.
-In return for the convenience of us planning our calls in the most efficient and time-friendly way, we reduce the call out to £30.25 inc VAT.
-Please see the map to work out which area you are in, or give us a call at the surgery on 01603 899930 and we can advise you as to what day we are in your area.
+We run 12 area visits each week where we offer a discounted call out charge for pre-booked routine work.
+Planning our work in the most efficient way on these days reduces our costs.
+Please see the map to work out which area you are in, or give us a call on 01603 899930 and we can advise you as to what day we are in your area.

 Terms and Conditions;Any payments received after months end will be shown on your next account.Clients will receive an invoice at the beginning of each month, at 60 days unpaid/overdue accounts will be subject to an interest charge of 1.6%